jethomps0n/My-Portfolio-Website/src/blog-posts/Rescoring A Scene.md

 videoLink: [https://www.youtube.com/embed/XZDStvUubuk]
 <small class="video-caption" style="font-style:italic;">video: The Last of Us Part II</small>

 The music in this scene strikes a sense of innocence, but also works as a stark contrast to the overall beats in the story; a premonition for what the main character, Ellie, will soon go through.
-If you've never played or heard of *The Last of Us* franchise, the story of *The Last of Us Part II* is quite bleak and dire.
+If you've never played or heard of *The Last of Us* franchise, the story of *The Last of Us Part II (2020)* is quite bleak and dire.
 It reflects over Ellie’s loss of loved ones and it deals with themes of revenge and forgiveness.
 This scene, a flashback, goes back in time to when things were simpler - when the only thing Ellie had to worry about was if a girl liked her back.

 Personally, I think it’s easier to draw from what worked in the scene above, to help infuence our goals in finding a scene to rescore that can match the music well.
 This is why I linked the scene the music was in and not just the music by itself.